 Edit: Updated to latest --help output

-RE: [ANN] organize tool - Added by Anonymous about 10 years ago
+RE: [ANN] organize tool - Added by Anonymous over 12 years ago

 This is a very useful tool which meets a real need.
 Congratulations to Brad for this achievement.